Mississippi Goddam: Interpretation

 The song captures Simone's response to the racially motivated murders of Emmett Till and Medgar Evers in Mississippi, and the 16th Street Baptist Church bombing in Birmingham, Alabama, killing four black children.
-On the recording she sarcastically announces the song as "a show tune, but the show hasn't been written for it yet."
-The song begins jauntily, with a show tune feel, but demonstrates its political focus early on with its refrain "Alabama's got me so upset, Tennessee's made me lose my rest, and everybody knows about Mississippi goddam."
+On the recording, she sarcastically announces the song as "a show tune, but the show hasn't been written for it yet."
+The song begins jauntily, with a show tune feel, but demonstrates its political focus early on with its refrain: "Alabama's got me so upset, Tennessee's made me lose my rest, and everybody knows about Mississippi goddam."
 In the song, she says: "They keep on sayin' 'go slow' ... to do things gradually would bring more tragedy.
 Why don't you see it?
 Why don't you feel it?
 I don't know, I don't know.
 You don't have to live next to me, just give me my equality!"

+Simone incorporates several political references in "Mississippi Goddam".
+In the song, she sings: "Governor Wallace has made me lose my rest," a reference to George Wallace's infamous stand in the schoolhouse door, which saw the former governor of Alabama attempt to block two black students from enrolling in the University of Alabama.
+She continues: "You told me to wash and clean my ears, and talk real fine just like a lady, and you'd stop calling me Sister Sadie."
+Sister Sadie, a Black Woman who is portrayed as strong and who doesn’t express her anger or pain, is a character in Mark Twain's novel Adventures of Huckleberry Finn.
+With lyrics such as "You're just plain rotten" and "You're too damn lazy", Simone mocks her racist oppressors by mimicking their language.
+Miami University musicology professor Tammy Kernodle explains: "In Mississippi Goddam, we have Nina Simone pulling from the past and invoking it in the present, but also speaking to what is yet to come if America does not enact real social change."

+Musically, “Mississippi Goddam” is formally complex, modulating between spoken and sung, switching melodies, changing tempos like a show tune.
+The upbeat opening sound is reminiscent of the kinds of show numbers that vaudeville audiences would have known.
+Simone then switches from the major chord to the relative minor.
+These modulations are also reflected in the song's lyrics.
+The Carnegie Hall recording includes a number of spoken asides, including “This is a show tune, but the show hasn’t been written for it yet.”
+Scholar Jordan Alexander Stein writes "It sounds like a declaration, an explanation, but like everything else in this performance, it is deceptive in its clarity ... .Simone offers up a genre (show tune) in which the audience can locate what it is hearing, at the same time that she yanks away any more precise context (the show, which hasn’t been written).
+Hers is not, however, not an explanation, as genre can itself be a way of saying something."